marcovirgolin/GP-GOMEA/README.md

 # run using parameter settings from file and verbose
 ea.run('--file params_gpgomea.txt', True)
 ```
-I'll make a scikit-learn compatible version in the future.
+There's also a scikit-learn compatible version in the `SklearnGPGOMEA` folder.
+Take a look at `SklearnGPGOMEA\test.py`.

 ### Datasets
 Datasets must be organized as follows.
 Each row is an example, and each column is a feature, with exception for the last column, which is the target variable.
 Values should be separated by spaces.
 Do not include any textual header.
 You can find examples at: https://goo.gl/9D2z3b

 ### Output
 The file `stats_generations.txt` contains information that is logged every generation (iteration) of the algorithm.
 When the run terminates, an output `result.txt` is produced, that also contains the symbolic expression found by GP.
+By default, these files are not written when the code is run from Python.